Damzwan/sketchmate/src/assets/docs/copy.md

-Follow these steps to copy an object:
+## Copying Objects

+Easily duplicate objects on your canvas:

 1. Enter select mode.
-2. Tap the object or selection of objects you want to copy.
+2. Choose the object(s) to copy.
-3. Click on the vertical three dots icon to open the options menu.
+3. Tap the vertical three dots for options.
-4. Click the copy button.
+4. Select "Copy".